ErikAGriffin/the-idiot/README.md

 <br />
 </p>
 <p>
-After setup pay begins at the first player who places a <b>4</b> on the table.
+After setup play begins at the first player who places a <b>4</b> on the table.
 If no players have a <b>4</b>, then a <b>5</b> is asked for, and so on.
 <br />
 Play continues in a clockwise fashion, and each player must play a card that is of equal or greater value than the card on the table. <b>4</b> is the lowest value and <b>Ace</b> is the highest.
 This is because <b>2</b> and <b>3</b> are two of four <i>special cards</i>, which we will address later.
 <br />
-<b>If a player cannot produce a card of equal or greater value, they are forced to pick up the cards on the table, and it is the next player's turn.</b>
+If a player cannot produce a card of equal or greater value, <b>they are forced to pick up the cards on the table</b>, and it is the next player's turn.
 </p>
 <p>
 <b>A player is allowed to play any number of cards that are of the same value at once.</b> That is, if a <b>5</b> is on the table, a player may play two <b>5</b>'s, four <b>6</b>'s, three <b>Kings</b> or any combination of a legal card they like.
 <br />
-<b>Any player is alllowed to play cards of the same face value of the pile <i>at any time</i></b>.
-This means that a player can skip others by placing a <b>Jack</b> on top of another <b>Jack</b>.
+<b>Any player, <i>at any time</i>, is alllowed to play cards of the same value as the current card on the pile</b>.
+This means that a player can skip others by placing a <b>Jack</b> on top of an already played <b>Jack</b>.
 Play then continues left of the new position.
 <br />
 <b>Playing four cards of the same value at once causes to pile to <i>burn</i>.</b> Burning the pile means removing those cards from the game, and the player that did so gets to go again.
 Note that it is only whomever played the last card that matters, so laying a <b>7</b> on top of the previous player's three <7>'s will cause you to burn the pile.
 </p>